IamHelenJay/Customer_Subscription_Analysis/README.md

 The primary source of data used in this analysis is the CustomerData set https://1drv.ms/u/s!Ap5Z5GRl9j5YhcdWfrVMRJ4XGP4dQQ?e=icEhNj

-## Tools Used;
+## Tools Used
 ---
-- Microsoft Excel
+1. Microsoft Excel
-For data cleaning and analysis, including creating pivot tables to find subscription patterns, calculate the average subscription duration and identify the most popular subscription types.
+- For data cleaning and analysis, including creating pivot tables to find subscription patterns, calculate the average subscription duration and identify the most popular subscription types.

-- SQL (Structure Query Language)
+2. SQL (Structure Query Language)
-For Data retrivals
+- For Data retrivals

-- Power BI
+3. Power BI
 For Building a dashboard that visualizes key customer segments such as;
 - cancellations, and subscription trends.